top of page

 Sarah and Mark had been partners for 15 years.
 They owned a home together, raised a son, and lived as a family in every way except legally – they weren’t married.

 When Mark died suddenly from a heart condition at just 48, Sarah was left devastated.
-But her grief was quickly compounded by legal chaos: Mark hadn’t written a Will.
+Her grief quickly compounded by legal chaos: Mark hadn’t written a Will.

 Because they weren’t legally married, Sarah had no automatic rights to Mark’s estate.
 Everything went to his next of kin – distant relatives he hadn’t seen in decades.
-Sarah had to fight through court just to stay in their shared home, and their teenage son’s future was left uncertain.
+Sarah had to fight through court just to stay in their shared home, leaving their teenage son’s future uncertain.

-It was a financially draining, emotionally exhausting experience that could have been completely avoided with a simple Will.
+This experience was financially draining and emotionally exhausting.
+It was all something that could have been completely avoided with a simple Will.

 Life Case Scenario: David’s Dilemma – The Digital Legacy